ypsitau/gmc4sim/README.md

 Operation
 ---------
-The file `gmc4sim.exe` is the executable.
+The file `gmc4sim.exe` is what you should launch.

 - `[File]` - `[Open]` will open a HEX or an assember file.
   Opening a HEX file will load the binary data into an internal memory of the simulator